by Calculated Risk on 7/03/2019 08:47:00 AM

 From the Department of Commerce reported:

-Exports are 28% above the pre-recession peak and up 6% compared to October 2017; imports are 15% above the pre-recession peak, and up 9% compared to October 2017.
+Exports are 27% above the pre-recession peak and down 1% compared to May 2018; imports are 15% above the pre-recession peak, and up 3% compared to May 2018.

 The second graph shows the U.S. trade deficit, with and without petroleum.